sholtodouglas/sholtodouglas.github.io/_posts/2020-06-11-PlayingwithEnergy.md

 ![alt-text-1](https://sholtodouglas.github.io/images/energy/energyincreasing.png "Energy Model resolution increasse with neural net size")
-Sampling random points and decending the energy surface gives a reasonable distribution along the parabola - but even with as simple an object as this there are dips in the energy function where points overcollect.
+Sampling random points and decending the energy surface gives a reasonable distribution along the spiral - but even with as simple an object as this there are dips in the energy function where points overcollect.
 Ideally, all points along the spiral should have the same energy - but this is not directly optimised for.

 ![alt-text-1](https://sholtodouglas.github.io/images/energy/spiral.gif "Energy Model resolution increasse with neural net size")